anibe/gaia/README.md

 # Gaia

 Gaia is Mozilla's Phone UX for the Boot to Gecko (B2G) project.
 Boot to Gecko aims to create a complete, standalone operating system for the open web.

+This fork is my attempt to port B2G onto mobile devices, particularly the low end variety such as the Encipher Inye tablet http://enciphergroup.com/products/

 You can read more about B2G here: